Welcome to Palmers Green High School

 Our purpose-built Nursery is designed for 3-4 year old girls, most of whom transfer to Reception at PGHS.
 Lower School classes from Reception though to Year 6 benefit hugely from the encouragement and expertise of their class teachers and teaching assistants.
 Favourable teaching group sizes, light and airy classrooms and access to senior school facilities all lead to an inspirational learning environment.
 This is enriched by specialist teaching in Art, Design & Technology, Drama, French, German, Latin, Music, PE and Russian – frequently in half class groups.

 In Senior School small class sizes (an average of only 10 at GCSE) and a broad range of extra-curricular activities enriches the girls’ experience.
-In 2017, 75% of GCSE/IGCSE grades were A*/A grades, placing them amongst the top performers in the country.
+In 2018, the overall percentage of A*/9/8 grades is a magnificent 53% and A*/9 to A/7 is 79%, placing them amongst the top performers in the country.

 Former pupils enjoy coming back to share their news with recent leavers currently following Sixth Form courses at Henrietta Barnett, St Michael’s, Latymer, Dame Alice Owen’s, King’s College Mathematical School, Woodhouse Sixth Form, North London Collegiate, Aldenham, Downe House, Headington and Roedean.
 Older leavers are enjoying their courses at university, including Cambridge, Oxford, UCL, King’s London, Exeter, Nottingham and Leeds.